 1) Research, Research, Research!
 (Know your neighborhoods)

 Know where you want to and can afford to live.
-Observe the market for a full month, and at least 2 weeks before you need to move to see how many properties are in each city/area that meet your criteria so you have a realistic idea of where to focus.
+Observe the market for a full month, and at least 2 weeks before you need to move to see how many properties are in each city/area that meets your criteria so you have a realistic idea of where to focus.
 Have three possible cities to live in (or San Francisco neighborhoods you like, if you will only consider San Francisco proper for your new home).
 Craigslist is the most reliable source to research apartments and prices in the Bay Area.
 Surprising, but true.
-Look at potential rentals in the neighborhoods you want to live in and get an general sense of the pricing and availability.
+Look at potential rentals in the neighborhoods you want to live in and get a general sense of the pricing and availability.
 Ask friends or contacts for neighborhood recommendations if you are not familiar with San Francisco and the surrounding areas.

 Make a list in order of importance from must-haves to nice-to-haves.
 Be prepared to compromise on a few priorities or raise your budget.